vercel/pkg/README.md

 You can "bake" these runtime options into packaged application.
 The app will always run with the options turned on.
 Just remove `--` from option name.

-You can specify multiple options by joigning them in a single string, comma (`,`) separated:
+You can specify multiple options by joining them in a single string, comma (`,`) separated:

 ```sh
 pkg app.js --options expose-gc